samsherrawal/adfSynapseHOL/modules/module01.md

     ![NavigateSynapseWorkspace](../images/module01/01-01-synapse-workspace.png)

 2. From the list of workspaces, type the name (or part of the name) of the workspace to open.
-For this example, we'll use a workspace named adflab-(*i*randomid)-synapse.
+For this example, we'll use a workspace named synapseworkspace-(*i*randomid).
 Click 'open' on the synapse studio box which will take you to the Synapse Studio.

     ![Create Purview Resource](../images/module01/01-02-synapse-studio.png)